Appetizer Addiction

 • Knife and chopping board

-Tapenade paste in the food processor bowl.
+Freshly blended tapenade in a food processor bowl.

-How to use it?
+How to use olive tapenade

 • As a spread on crostini or a fresh French baguette